TechPrototyper/trs80gpExt/README.md

 The optimal assembler arguments `["--od", ".zout", "-L", "-m"]` ensure all formats are generated for maximum compatibility with different TRS-80 systems and emulators.

-## Known Issues

-- Breakpoint address calculation requires successful assembly
-- Emulator must support `-debug` flag for breakpoint functionality
-- Path configuration may require restart after changes
-- Large assembly projects may experience slower auto-assembly

 ## Credits

 This extension integrates excellent tools:

-- **TRS-80GP**: A faithful TRS-80 Model I/III emulator with debugging capabilities, created by George Phillips
+- **trs80gp**: A faithful TRS-80 Model I/III emulator with debugging capabilities, created by George Phillips
-- **ZMAC**: A powerful Z-80 macro assembler, with enhanced version provided by George Phillips
+- **zmac**: A powerful Z-80 macro assembler, with enhanced version provided by George Phillips

 Visit [George Phillips' homepage at 48k.ca](https://48k.ca/) for documentation, updates, and additional TRS-80 development tools.